tomasbobala/solax-fve-card/README.md

 The whole card is a single file: [`dist/solax-fve-card.js`](dist/solax-fve-card.js).
 The demo page accepts `lang=en|sk`, `view=day,night,details,editor` and `theme=light`.

-Publishing a new version and getting into HACS is described step by step in [docs/PUBLISHING.md](docs/PUBLISHING.md).

 ## Contributing

 Issues and pull requests are welcome – see [CONTRIBUTING.md](CONTRIBUTING.md).
 Translations into more languages are especially appreciated: add a block to `I18N` and `STATE_TEXT` in the card file.